marciopocebon/turtle-1/README.md

 ### Example
-The following uses Goji, but anything taking a `HandlerFunc` will work with `turtle.Bundle`.
-See examples folder for more "frameworks", such as Gorilla.
+The following uses gorilla router, but anything taking a `HandlerFunc` will work with `turtle.Bundle`.
 ```go
 package main